 A few well-chosen items, however, can make your campground cooking experience a lot more enjoyable.
 Here are a few items to consider:

 A Camp Stove: We use a Coleman Classic Propane Stove for car camping, and an ultra-light backpacking stove for backpacking trips.
 (These stoves will need propane or butane to work!
 Some stoves also require a lighter to start the fire.)

-- Cast Iron Dutch Oven: I use a standard Cast Iron Dutch Oven, but you can also buy ones Campfire Cast Iron Dutch Ovens.
+Cast Iron Dutch Oven: I use a standard Cast Iron Dutch Oven, but you can also buy special Campfire Cast Iron Dutch Ovens.
 These are designed for campfire cooking, and will have flat lids for adding coals to the top, and feet to hold them up off the fire.

 Percolator: We use a stainless steel percolator when we car camp.
 You can use it to make coffee AND to boil water for tea or cooking.